 Depression is caused by a combination of genetic, biological, environmental, and psychological factors.
 I can’t say I know exactly what causes my issues, but through my own self exploration, and tons of research, I believe it to be a combination of psychological factors and genetics.
-While those may be root causes, my triggers are stress (relational, financial, health), insomnia, nutrition likely, and over-use.
+While those may be root causes, my triggers are stress (relational, financial, health), insomnia, nutrition, and over training.

 My psychological factors involve long standing false beliefs around abandonment, self worth, and belonging and how those beliefs and experiences of my youth created social fears and anxieties.
 Being an introvert, being bullied and teased, and dealing with frequent moves or changing of schools contributed to my lack of deep bonds as a child and resulted in periods of social isolation, isolation that I still project on myself and allow to inhibit my ability to create meaningful friendships.
 And as I’ve recently discovered, deal with the loss of friendships.
 When I read these words, they seem silly and anger me to know that patterns of my mind, created so many years ago continue to haunt and falsely guide me today.
 While my logical mind understands that the majority of those experiences had nothing to do with me as a human being, as an impressionable youth it can create crippling fear and anxiety.
 Fear and anxiety that ebbs and flows, but follows you around like a shadow for a lifetime.